deekshithvodela/Assignment-Screening-Appscript-WebApp/README.md

 This sheet is the source of the information for our WebApp.
 This information will be used for displaying details on the WebApp.
 Make sure you Upload correct details here.

+## Setting-up Appscript files
+- Copy paste code from Code.gs file from your preferred version to your google spreadsheet's Code.gs file.
+- Create a new 'Index.html' file (case sensitive) from the appscript dashboard.
+Copy paste html code.

 ## Formating Google Drive link for preview
 Incase the drive link is of format other than:
 " https://drive.google.com/file/d/${fileId}/preview '
-Run normalise_drive_url.gs appscript.
+Run normalise-drive-url.gs appscript.
 This is a manual trigger Appscript.
 It captures drive Id and normalises the link as above.

 ## Deployment
 Now Deploy the Appscript as a new WebApp and use the generated URL for Screening.
 Donot run the html file independently as the data in GoogleSheets cannot be accessed that way.